Denmark–Hungary relations

 Denmark – Hungary relations refers to the current and historical relations between Denmark and Hungary.
 Denmark has an embassy in Budapest.
 Hungary has an embassy in Copenhagen.
 Diplomatic relations were established on 10 May 1948.

-Both countries are members of EU and NATO.
+Both countries are full members of the Council of Europe, the European Union and NATO.

 History

 In World War II, Hungary sent 12.000 soldiers to Denmark, through Germany.
 After the Hungarian Revolution of 1956, 1,400 Hungarians fled to Denmark.
 137 million DKK were collected to help the Hungarians.
 In 1948, a payments agreement was signed between both countries.
 On 20 October 1969, Denmark and Hungary signed an agreement on economic, industrial, and technical cooperation.
 An agreement on compensation for Danish interests in Hungary was signed on 18 June 1965.

 Cooperation and investment

 Denmark, in bilateral cooperation, is helping Hungary with agriculture, education, and health.
 Coloplast, Lego and A. P. Moller-Maersk Group are some of the Danish investors in Hungary.

 Culture

 More than 200 Danish artists participated in the Budapest Spring Festival 2010, which started 5 April.